intoxiah2014/AirTicketProject/README.md

 Given certain information about the flight, the project allow user to see all available flights' data on the console.

-# Required Packages

-We require user to import package for parcing the HTML text.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.